alvarosps/crown-clothing-store-async-redux/README.md

 # crown-clothing-store-redux
 Complete E-Commerce app created using React, Redux, Stripe API, Firebase/Firestorm

+## v2.0
+### This is following the version v1.0, and will include Async React(Redux Thunk), Container Pattern, Redux Saga

 ## v1.0
 ### This version of the app contains the base of the code, using
 * Create-react-app